sam-1989/LeckerLex/README.md

 ---
-Happy cooking and happy coding with LeckerLex! 🚀🍴
+Happy cooking with LeckerLex! 🚀🍴